 A stress test records your heart’s electrical activity while you are exercising to reveal heart-related problems.

-A coronary angiogram can show if any blockage and/or narrowing have taken place.
-A special dye is injected into the coronary arteries so that they can be seen in an x-ray.
-Information from the angiogram will help your doctor decide how to treat you.
+A coronary angiogram can show if there are any blockages and/or narrowing.
+A special dye is injected into the coronary arteries so that they can be seen in an X-ray.
+The results will help your doctor decide how to treat you.

-Your doctor will refer you to an interventional cardiologist; someone who specializes in higher-level treatment, when he or she decides which treatment will be best for you.
+If you have CAD, your doctor will refer you to an interventional cardiologist.
+This is a doctor who specializes in higher-level treatment, and who will decide which treatment is best for you.

-If you are diagnosed with CAD, it is important that you see your heart doctor to decide which treatment will be best for you.
-Fill out a discussion guide and take it to your next appointment with your cardiologist to discuss the right treatment for you.
+If you are diagnosed with CAD, it is important to talk to your doctor to decide which treatment will be best for you.
+Fill out a discussion guide and take it to your appointment with your cardiologist to discuss the right treatment for you.

 Who treats coronary artery disease (CAD)?